thankful-ai/shh/README.md

 As of v1.8.0, the following security vulnerability is fixed:

-- Previously, secrets were vulnerable to an Oracle Padding Attack, as our use of AES-CFB did not include any authentication mechanism.
+- Previously, secrets were vulnerable to a padding oracle attack, as our use of AES-CFB did not include any authentication mechanism.
 Switching to AES-GCM prevents this attack.
 You should regenerate any keys that were stored in .shh and shared.